The class A amplifier circuit type discussed in this post is suitable for tiny speakers or headphones.

 Class A amplifiers use roughly 20 milliamperes of energy making them suitable for devices with lesser power requirements.

-This article explains how to construct one by using Q1 and Q2 transistors that resemble like small switches.
+This article explains how we can construct one by using Q1 and Q2 transistors that resemble like small switches.

 This should only be done under adult supervision.